 Hit the Undo option, and you will see that your email pops back up in the same state it was when you sent it.
 This allows you to freely change the content or address it before sending it as intended.
 Once the email has been recalled, there’s no time limit on how long you have to work on it — or you can simply delete it and start over.

 You may also want to check out other tips and tricks for Gmail here.

 Recalling an email on iOS or Android

-Recalling an email on iOS or Android is extremely simple, and doesn’t require you to tweak any settings or options.
-After sending an email, you’ll see the option to undo sending it at the bottom of the screen.
+Recalling an email on iOS or Android isas easy as it is on the web browser and doesn’t require you to tweak any settings or options.
+After sending an email, you’ll see the option to Undo sending it at the bottom of the screen (though on the right, rather than the left).
 Hit that button, and you should be good to go.
-Note that the button will only show up for a few seconds before you won’t be able to undo sending the email.
+Note that the button will only show up for a few seconds, so be sure to act fast.

-As with the web client, we recommend sending a test email to see if this feature works for your account before you rely on it.
+As with the web client, we recommend sending a test email to see if this feature works for your account before you start relying on it.